 The LCH Difference: We have a framework, supported by tailored enterprise-wide software, to systematically identify, assess, monitor and manage operational risks.
-This is achieved through self assessment of risks and controls using a comprehensive Risk and Control Library, the collection and analysis of loss data and the tracking of key risk indicators.
+This is achieved through self assessment of risks and controls using a comprehensive Risk and Control Library, the analysis of loss events and the tracking of key risk indicators.
 Operational risk awareness is embedded within our corporate culture.
-An independent department performs second line operational risk management, validating the self-assessments of risks and controls and reporting on operational risk to senior management as well as the Group Board and the CCP Boards.
+An independent department performs second line operational risk management, validating the self-assessments of risks and controls and reporting on operational risk to senior management as well as to the CCP Boards.

 As an important part of financial market infrastructure, CCPs have plans to provide continuity and timely recovery of its business operations in the event of a major incident or crisis, which impacts, or has potential to impact, business operations.